Alternative Therapies for Seniors: A Holistic Approach to Promote Wellness in Your Golden Years

 Are Alternative Therapies Covered by Insurance?

 Coverage varies by provider and plan.
-Always check with your insurance company to see if the therapy you’re interested in is covered.
+Always check with your company to see if the therapy you’re interested in is covered.

 How Can I Find a Certified Practitioner for Alternative Therapies?